 Section 1.
 Title of Elected Officers

-The officers elected by the Network Executive Committee shall be Chairperson, Co-Chair and Secretary.
+The Officers elected by the Network Steering Council shall be Chairperson, Co-Chairperson, and Secretary.

 Section 2.
 Terms of Office

-The Network Chair, Co-Chair and Secretary shall be elected for one-year terms and may not serve more than two consecutive terms.
+The Network Chairperson, Co-Chairperson and Secretary shall be elected for one-year terms and may not serve more than two consecutive terms.

-The Officers of the Network, members of the Executive Committee and Coordinator may not participate in decisions concerning awards of grants or provision of financial benefits to such member or the organization that such member represents.
+The Officers of the Network, Members of the Steering Council, and Coordinator, may not participate in decisions concerning awards of grants or provision of financial benefits to such Member or the organization that such Member represents.
 These individuals must recuse themselves from considering projects in which they have interests by completing and filing the Conflict of Interest form with the Coordinator.

 Section 3.
 Nominations

-Any Network Executive Committee member may nominate another Executive Committee members as a for elected offices at an annual meeting of the Executive Committee held for that purpose.
+Any Steering Council Member may nominate another Steering Council Member for elected office.

 Section 4.
 Elections

-Each elected officer shall be chosen by majority vote of the Executive Committee at the annual meeting held for that purpose.
+Each elected Officer shall be chosen by a vote of the Steering Council at the annual meeting held for that purpose, in accordance with Voting Rules and Procedures recommended by the Nominating & Elections Committee, and adopted by the Steering Council.

 Section 5.
-Duties / Responsibilities of Chair
+Duties / Responsibilities of Chairperson

-Preside over Membership and Executive Committee meetings as the lead for the Network
+Preside over Membership and Steering Council Meetings of the Network.

-Set agenda in collaboration with Network membership and Committees for the Network Membership and Executive Committee meetings
+Set agendas in collaboration with Network Members and Committees for the Network Membership and Steering Council Meetings.

-Communicate with Chairs of Network Committees, non-member agencies and individuals as needed to promote the mission and needs of the Network and its membership.
+Communicate with Chairpersons of Network Committees, non-member agencies, and individuals, as needed, to promote the Mission, Purpose, and Responsibilities of the Network.

-Negotiate and promote essential Memorandums of Understanding to further the mission and needs of the Network.
+Negotiate and promote essential Memorandums of Understanding to further the Mission, Purpose, and Responsibilities of the Network.

 Establish and maintain an organizational structure to implement policies and procedures of the Network.

-Ensure coordination of the Network’s essential plans including the yearly Continuum of Care Plan, grants and all other endeavors to raise funds for the mission and need of the Network and its membership
+Ensure coordination of the Network’s essential plans including the yearly Continuum of Care Plan, grants, and all other endeavors to raise funds for the Mission, Purpose, and Responsibilities of the Network.

-Serve as advisor to the community’s Multi-Purpose Collaborative Body
+Serve as advisor to the community’s Multi-Purpose Collaborative Body.

 Section 6.
-Duties / Responsibilities of Co-Chair
+Duties / Responsibilities of Co-Chairperson

-Work in direct collaboration with the Network Chair in all duties to promote the mission and needs of the Network and its membership
+Work in direct collaboration with the Network Chairperson in all duties to promote the Mission, Purpose, and Responsibilities of the Network.

-Act as Pro-tem Chair in the absence of the Chair
+Serve as Chairperson pro-tempore in the absence of the Chairperson.

-Communicate endeavors and generate ideas within the Network and community to market and build community awareness of the mission and the needs of the Network and its membership
+Communicate endeavors and generate ideas within the Network and community to market and build community awareness of the Mission, Purpose, and Responsibilities of the Network.

 Section 7.
 Duties of Coordinator

-Work in collaboration with the Network Chair and Co-chair in all duties to promote the mission and needs of the Network and its membership
+Work in collaboration with the Network Chairperson and Co-chairperson in all duties to promote the Mission, Purpose, and Responsibilities of the Network.

-Coordinate communication between the Network’s Executive Committee and committees to ensure and promote the on-going effort and action plan in support of the Continuum of Care plan at its activities including Point-in-Time studies, Point-in- Time Training, and Gaps Analysis
+Coordinate communication between the Network Steering Council and Committees to ensure and promote the on-going effort and action plan in support of the Continuum of Care plan and its activities including Point-in-Time studies, Point-in- Time Training, and Gaps Analysis.

-Coordinator’s Agency must be willing to act as the fiscal agent designated to receive funds from HUD
+The Coordinator’s employer must be willing to act as the fiscal agent designated to receive funds from HUD.

 Section 8.
 Duties of Secretary

-The Secretary shall perform all duties incident to the office, as may be assigned by the Chair, Co- Chair or by majority vote of the Executive Committee
+The Secretary shall perform all duties incidental to the Office, as may be assigned by the Chairperson, Co- Chairperson or by majority vote of the Steering Council.

-Maintain record of meetings, those in attendance, and annually compile minutes from Membership and Executive Committee meetings, and other Committees for inclusion in Continuum of Care Plans or other Network submissions.
+Maintain record of meetings, those in attendance, and annually compile minutes from Membership and Steering Council meetings, and other Committees for inclusion in Continuum of Care Plans or other Network submissions.

 Section 9.
 Vacancies

-Holding a special appointment election before the term has expired shall fill a vacancy in the office of Chair, Co-Chair, Coordinator or Secretary by the Executive Committee for the remainder of the term of the vacant office.
+A vacancy in the Office of Chairperson, Co-Chairperson, Coordinator, or Secretary will be filled by a vote of the Steering Council, to serve for the remainder of the vacant term.

 Section 10.
 Resignation or Removal

-The resignation of any elected officer shall be in writing and addressed to the Executive Committee.
+The resignation of any elected Officer shall be in writing and addressed to the Steering Council.